truenas/middleware/docs/userguide/freenas_directoryservice.rst

 strongly recommended that you update the system before attempting Active Directory integration.

-**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from Shell on the FreeNAS® system.
-If the :command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the FreeNAS® system.
+**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from the command line of the FreeNAS® system.
+If the
+:command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the FreeNAS® system.